The-Foreigners/The-Foreigners.github.io/objectives.md

 ---

 - Resolve mysterious happenings in Orlane, see letters from Ailla.
-  - Should we 'send' message to Ailla?
+  - Augury: Should we 'send' message to Ailla?
+    - 'Who am I?
+Where are you?
+Are you safe?'
   - People are being altered, changelings can be identified by fang bites on the neck.
     - Buy manacles, capture target, determine effect: Detect Magic, Poison & Disease, Evil.
   - Acquire 'Clairvoyance' components.
 Use to observe Golden Grain tavern.